SuperOfficeDocs/superoffice-docs/user-guide/en/forms/create.md

 **What should happen when the form is processed?** Here you can select actions to perform when a form is processed (automatically or manually):

-* **Add contact to selection**: If you have selected automatic processing above, you should add a selection here to keep track of contacts added via this form.
+* **Add contact to selection**: If you selected automatic processing above, you should add a selection here to keep track of contacts added via this form.
 This will also make it easier to remove any irrelevant contacts (and companies).
 * **Add contact to project**: Select a project.
 Contacts who submit this form will be added to this project.
 * **Add interest to contact**: Select an interest.
 This interest will be added to contacts who submit this form.
 * **Email response**: Select a form response to send to contacts when their form is processed.
 [How to create a form response][7].
-* **Create request**: If you have added a request field in the **Fields** category, you must also select a default category and priority for the requests that are create from this form.
+* **Create request**: If you added a request field in the **Fields** category, you must also select a default category and priority for the requests that are create from this form.
 Submitted forms will be available under **Requests** in SuperOffice Service and in the **Request** section tab in the **Company** and **Contact** screens in SuperOffice CRM.
 * **Execute CRMScript**: Select a script or macro to run when a form submission is processed.
 See [CRMScript][8].
 * **Default category** / **Default business**: Select a default category and business for all contacts or companies that are added to SuperOffice based on submitted forms.
 With this option, you can group the form submissions and new contacts/campanies to one specific category and/or business.
     For example, if you have a form for prospects, you select prospects as your category.
 You can then easily create selections based on this category and/or business.